bakyapi/Figure-1-of-Machine-Learning-and-Feature-Selection-Applications-in-Economics-and-Climate-Change/README.md

 # Replication materials for Machine Learning and Feature Selection Applications in Economics and Climate Change
-The replication of this files require Google Earth Engine.
+Running these files requires Google Earth Engine subscription.

 Please email me at berkayakyapi@ufl.edu if you have any questions or spot any issues.